interjs/inter/README.md

 <h1 align="center"> <a href="http://interjs.github.io">Interjs</a></h1>

 **WARNING**: Version 3 is now under development.
-It will be release soon.
+It will be released soon.

 Inter is a Javascript framework designed to build highly interactive front-end web applications.
 It's: **simple**, **intuitive** and **powerful**.